Search results

 Results From The WOW.Com Content Network

-Victor Edward Willis (born July 1, 1951) is an American singer, songwriter and the founding member of the disco group Village People.
+Victor Edward Willis (born July 1, 1951) is an American singer, songwriter and a founding member of the disco group Village People.
 He performed as their lead singer and was co-songwriter for all of their most successful singles.

 Village People is an American disco group known for its on-stage costumes and suggestive lyrics in their music.
-The group was originally formed by French producers Jacques Morali, Henri Belolo and lead singer Victor Willis [1] following the release of the debut album Village People, which targeted disco's large gay audience.
+The group was originally formed by French producers Jacques Morali and Henri Belolo and lead singer Victor Willis [1] following the release of the debut album Village People, which targeted disco's large gay audience.

 "Y.M.C.A." is a song by American disco group Village People, written by Jacques Morali (also the record's producer) and singer Victor Willis [1] and released in October 1978 by Casablanca Records as the only single from their third studio album, Cruisin' (1978).